-Wondering how it will impact your 2019 tax return?
+Wondering how it will impact your 2020 federal tax return?
 While everyone’s tax situation is unique, you need to consider several changes affecting most taxpayers.

-Pro Tip: If you want to make sure your taxes are done accurately without spending a fortune, use tax prep software like TurboTax.
+Pro tip: If you want to make sure your taxes are done accurately without spending a fortune, use tax prep software like H&R Block.
 They have real CPAs who can do a line-by-line review, giving you peace of mind that you’re filing a 100% accurate return.

 How Tax Reform Could Affect Your Taxes This Year